thesolesupplier/anno/README.md

 <img src="docs/release_summary_example.png" alt="Release summary example" width="650">

-It can also be integrated with **Jira** to list titles and links for any ticket numbers found in your commit messages or branch names.
+It can also be integrated with **Jira** to include titles and links for any ticket numbers found in your commit messages or branch names.

 ## **Usage**